Laravel-Backpack/docs/3.5/crud-fields.md

 Field types define how the admin can manipulate an entry's values.
 They're used by the Create and Update operations.

-Think of the field type as the type of input: ```<input type=”text” />```.
+Think of the field type as the type of input: ```<input type="text" />```.
 But for most entities, you won't just need text inputs - you'll need datepickers, upload buttons, 1-n relationship, n-n relationships, textareas, etc.

 We have a lot of default field types, detailed below.
 If you don't find what you're looking for, you can [create a custom field type](/docs/{{version}}/crud-fields#creating-a-custom-field-type).
 Or if you just want to tweak a default field type a little bit, you can [overwrite default field types](/docs/{{version}}/crud-fields#overwriting-default-field-types).